MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/country-and-region-availability-for-audio-conferencing-and-calling-plans/country-and-region-availability-for-audio-conferencing-and-calling-plans.md

 - LIL_Placement
 description: "You can select a country/region to see if Audio Conferencing, Phone System, Calling Plans, Communications Credits, and whether toll and toll free phone numbers are available or not."
 ---
 # Country and region availability for Audio Conferencing and Calling Plans

-You can select a country or region to see if Audio Conferencing, Phone System, Calling Plans, and Communications Credits are available.
+You can select a country or region to see what cloud voice features are available to your organization.

-***
-> [!IMPORTANT]
-> If you are looking for a spreadsheet with all countries and regions, download and save the [All countries and regions spreadsheet](https://github.com/MicrosoftDocs/OfficeDocs-SkypeForBusiness/blob/live/Skype/SfbOnline/downloads/country-and-region-availabilty/country-and-region-availability-(v-02052018)-(en-us).xlsx?raw=true).
 ***

 ## Select your country or region to see what's available for your organization!